hussaingaber/laravel-clickpaysa/README.md

 ### Common Issues

-- **Invalid Credentials:** Ensure that your profile_id and server_key in the configuration file are correct.
+- **Invalid Credentials:** Ensure that your `profile_id` and `server_key` in the configuration file are correct.
-- **Unsupported Region:** Double-check that the region in your configuration file is valid and supported by Clickpay.
+- **Unsupported Region:** Double-check that the `base_url` in your configuration file is valid and supported by Clickpay.
-- **Transaction Failure:** Verify the transaction data (e.g., cart amount, customer details) to ensure it meets Clickpay' requirements.
+- **Transaction Failure:** Verify the transaction data (e.g., cart amount, customer details) to ensure it meets Clickpay's requirements.

-If you encounter other issues, refer to the Clickpay API Documentation for more details.
+If you encounter other issues, refer to the [Clickpay API Documentation](https://secure.clickpay.com.sa) for more details.

 ## Testing